The Cure: 1994–1998: Transition

-In 1994 the band composed the original song "Burn" for the soundtrack to the movie The Crow, which went to number 1 on the Billboard 200 album charts.

-The sessions for the new album began in 1994 with only Smith and Bamonte present; the pair were later joined by Gallup (who was recovering from physical problems) and keyboardist O'Donnell, who had been asked to rejoin the band at the end of 1994.
-Cooper also participated in the recording of the album.
+In 1994, the band composed the original song "Burn" for the soundtrack to the movie The Crow, which went to number one on the Billboard 200 albums chart.
+Between the release of Wish and the start of sessions for the Cure's next studio album, the band's line-up shifted again.
+Porl Thompson left the band to tour with Page and Plant and was not replaced, while Boris Williams quit and was replaced by new drummer Jason Cooper (formerly of My Life Story).
+After a four-year absence, Roger O'Donnell returned to play keyboards.
+The sessions for their next album began in 1994 with only Robert Smith and Perry Bamonte present; Simon Gallup then returned from a health-related leave of absence, after which Cooper and O'Donnell joined the sessions.

 Wild Mood Swings, finally released in 1996, was poorly received compared with previous albums and marked the end of the band's commercial peak.
 Early in 1996, the Cure played festivals in South America, followed by a world tour in support of the album.
-In 1997 the band released Galore, a compilation album containing all of the Cure's singles released between 1987 and 1997, as well as the new single "Wrong Number", which featured longtime David Bowie guitarist Reeves Gabrels.
+In 1997 the band released Galore, a compilation album containing all of their singles released between 1987 and 1997, as well as the new single "Wrong Number", which featured longtime David Bowie guitarist Reeves Gabrels.
 In 1998 the Cure contributed the song "More Than This" to the soundtrack for The X-Files film, as well as a cover of "World in My Eyes" for the Depeche Mode tribute album For the Masses.

-1999–2005: The Trilogy and line-up changes
+1999–2005: The Trilogy and more personnel changes

 With only one album left in their record contract and with commercial response to Wild Mood Swings and the Galore compilation lacklustre, Smith once again considered that the end of the Cure might be near and thus wanted to make an album that reflected the more serious side of the band.
 The Grammy-nominated album Bloodflowers was released in 2000 after being delayed since 1998.
 According to Smith, the album was the third of a trilogy along with Pornography and Disintegration.
-The band also embarked on the nine-month Dream Tour, which included 20 dates in the United States.
-In 2001, the Cure left Fiction and released their Greatest Hits album and DVD, which featured the music videos for a number of classic Cure songs.
+The band embarked on the nine-month Dream Tour, which included 20 dates in the United States.
+In 2001, the Cure left Fiction and released their Greatest Hits album and DVD, which featured the music videos for a number of their songs.
 The band released The Cure: Trilogy as a double live album video, on two double layer DVD-9 discs, and later on a single Blu-ray disc.
-It documents The Trilogy Concerts, in which the three albums, Pornography, Disintegration and Bloodflowers were played live in their entirety one after the other each night, the songs being played in the order in which they appeared on the albums.
+It documents the Trilogy Concerts, in which the three albums – Pornography, Disintegration, and Bloodflowers – were played live in their entirety one after the other each night, the songs being played in the order in which they appeared on the albums.
 Trilogy was recorded on two consecutive nights, 11–12 November 2002, at the Tempodrom Arena in Berlin.